 - Civil Harassment Restraining Order: This type of civil order is intended to stop harassment such as stalking.
 Victims can file for this type of order with the court.

-If you’re looking to file a restraining order, then a skilled attorney from our team can help you through the process.
+If you’re looking to file either a restraining order based on domestic violence or civil harassment, then a skilled attorney from RM Law Group can help you through the process.

 How to File a Restraining Order in California